fruzsinaagocs/riccati/joss-paper/paper.md

 $u'(-1) = \lambda$.
 The runtimes were measured at two settings of the required relative tolerance $\varepsilon$, $10^{-6}$ and $10^{-12}$.
 The figure demonstrates the advantage `riccati`'s adaptivity provides at low tolerances.
-`riccati` avoids the runtime-increase `oscode` and the WKB marching method exhibit at low-to-intermediate frequencies, and its runtime is virtually independent of the oscillation frequency.
+`riccati` avoids the runtime increase `oscode` and the WKB marching method exhibit at low-to-intermediate frequencies, and its runtime is virtually independent of the oscillation frequency.